 Countertops – Tile countertops must be cleaned after every use to ensure sanitary conditions and preserve the aesthetics of the tile.
 Food and beverage residue left on the tiles can lead to the growth of bacteria, mold and mildew.
 For daily cleaning, use a sponge and a dilute solution of pH neutral cleanser such as dishwashing detergent.

 Avoid highly acidic or alkaline cleaners that can fade the tiles.
 Use a clean, dry cloth to dry the countertop after cleaning.
 Do not allow water to stand on the countertop, whereas it can lead to the growth of mildew and mold on the tile and grout.
-Ceramic tile countertops should be sealed to prevent staining and scratching.
-The professionals at Texas Stone Sealers seal tile countertops, flooring, and bathrooms and all service comes with a five year written guarantee.
+If you already have stains, you need to schedule a professional cleaning service for mold removal.
+Tile countertops should be sealed to prevent staining and scratching.
+The professionals at Texas Stone Sealers clean and seal tile countertops, flooring, and bathrooms and all service comes with a five year written guarantee.

 Backsplash – Your tile backsplash is exposed to moisture on an ongoing basis.
 Regular cleaning is required to prevent the growth of mold and mildew.
 Use a pH neutral cleaning solution and a soft cloth or sponge to wipe down the tiles.
 Rinse with clean water and use a clean, dry towel to dry the tiles.
 A sealant application will inhibit the absorption of water and prevent the growth of mold and mildew.
 Our experts seal tile backsplash and grout to protect against water intrusion.